Emily C. A. Snyder

-Emily C. A. Snyder (born September 10, 1977) is an American theatre maker, actor, and novelist.
-She is the co-founder and artistic director of Turn to Flesh Productions (TTF), a New York City theatre company, and the author of the Twelve Kingdoms fantasy series as well as Jane Austen parodies.
+Emily C. A. Snyder (born September 10, 1977) is an American theatremaker, actor, and novelist.
+She is the co-founder and artistic director of a New York City theatre company, the author of the Twelve Kingdoms fantasy series, and Jane Austen parodies.

-Since 2008, she has focused primarily on the creation of new verse plays with vibrant roles for women.
-She is a passionate advocate for women and those underrepresented in classical theatre, writing several articles on the need for better parity and representation in theatre.
+She advocated for women and those underrepresented in classical theatre.
 Snyder is a feminist and was raised Catholic.
-At present, Snyder identifies as she/they and aromantic.
+As of 2020, Snyder uses she/they/he pronouns and identifies as aromantic.

 Early life and education

-Snyder was born in Amherst, Massachusetts, where her father, John L. Snyder was a student of computer programming, and her mother, Christine Enright Snyder managed the Newman Center.
-She is the eldest of four children, attending several schools as her family moved up and down the Eastern Seaboard.
+Snyder was born in Amherst, Massachusetts, where her father, John L. Snyder, studied computer programming, and her mother, Christine Enright Snyder, managed the Newman Center.
+She is the eldest of four children and attended several schools as her family moved through the Eastern Seaboard.

 She graduated summa cum laude from Emerson College in Boston, Massachusetts, where she received her master's degree in theatre education.
-She received her bachelor's degree from Franciscan University of Steubenville double majoring in English: Literature and Drama.
+She received her bachelor's degree from the Franciscan University of Steubenville, double majoring in English Literature and Drama.

 In 2000, Snyder trained in John Barton's approach to Shakespeare's verse with Vivian Heilbron and Bernard Lloyd, culminating in a performance in Stratford-upon-Avon, where she portrayed Rosalind from As You Like It.
-She has since studied with the Shakespeare Forum in New York City, where she also taught writing and performing new verse.

-Snyder is the host of Hamlet to Hamilton: Exploring Verse Drama, an education podcast laying out the tools of writing and performing new verse.
+She studied in New York City, where she also taught writing and performing new verse.
+Snyder is also the host of Hamlet to Hamilton: Exploring Verse Drama, a podcast about writing and performing new verse.

-Shakespeare

-Snyder's first Shakespearean role was as Feste the Jester in Twelfth Night at University.
-She has since gone on to direct 11 of Shakespeare's plays, including A Midsummer Night's Dream twice, and performed in 25 of his plays, including portraying Brutus in Julius Caesar and Prospero in The Tempest.
-She has also appeared as Countess Olivia in Twelfth Night and Cordelia in King Lear through ChopBard podcast.

-From 2006–2012, Snyder founded and served as Artistic Director of Gaudete Academy, a summer Shakespeare camp for adolescents and young adults presenting classical work in central Massachusetts.
-Simultaneously, she expanded the drama programs of two high school programs in Hudson, Massachusetts, serving as adjunct faculty for the conservatory program at Hudson High School.

-Drawing on her studies in England, combined with her own kinaesthetic approach to Shakespeare, Snyder has given classes up and down the eastern seaboard on performing Shakespeare, as well as writing new verse.